-The Entrepreneurship Launchpad is a required course for 10th grade students.
-It is a hands-on business course.
-Students will work in teams to start and operate a small business (income generating activity) of their choice, using practical tools learned in the course.
+The Entrepreneurship Launchpad is a required course that 10th grade students are typically enrolled in.
+It is a hands-on business and leadership course.
+Students will work in teams to start and operate a small "business" (income generating activity) of their choice, using practical tools learned in the course.
 This course offers students the chance to learn more about who they are and who they want to become.
 This course will include weekly guest lectures from experienced entrepreneurs, bankers, and other community leaders.
 Students will have the opportunity to network with and receive mentoring from business leaders and entrepreneurs in the community.
 Students will receive 0.5 Elective credit upon completion of this semester course.